Cribstone/about/RESUME_2015_long.md

 #Andrew JAWITZ
 [andrewjawitz@gmail.com](mailto:andrewjawitz@gmail.com)  | [ajawitz@codeforamerica.org](ajawitz@codeforamerica.org)

-Andrew is a passionate problem-solver with over a decade of experience in civic organizing, managing project deliverables and sustaining long term initiatives.
+  Andrew is a passionate problem-solver with over a decade's experience in outreach, civic engagement and project management.
+He is an excellent team builder and thrives in multidisciplinary environments.

-Academic background interpreting qualitative fieldwork through quantitative data.
+Since 2012, he has organized Code for Maine, a local chapter of the Code for America organization based in the state of Maine.
+As Brigade Captain he is responsible for organizing an annual strategic plan, managing statewide activities, organizing volunteers and reaching out to public officials.

-Experience using a wide variety of media formats including feature length documentary film and database narrative.
+His experience includes expertise in a wide variety of media formats including feature length documentary film and database narrative.

-Skilled in motivating groups of volunteers and matching community contributions to project needs.
-Comfortable managing projects remotely and working on cloud platforms such as Github, BitBucket, Cloud9, UpVerter, BigBlueButton and Google Hangout.
-Skills Include: Inkscape, Arduino, OpenWRT, Processing, Python, node.js Lifelong learner and educator with experience teaching in both the college and middle school level.
+As a lifelong learner and educator he enjoys teaching in both the college and middle school level.

-I co-founded Code for Maine and am responsible for organizing an annual strategic plan, managing statewide activities, organizing volunteers and reaching out to public officials.